* indicates required field

 How much does the SEER-Linked VTR Program cost?

-Investigators will be provided a cost estimate based on what services the request entails, target sample size, number of laboratories being contacted, etc. Please see the Cost Structure, Fees, and Payments page for further information.
+Investigators were provided a cost estimate based on what services the request entails, target sample size, number of laboratories being contacted, etc. Please see the Cost Structure, Fees, and Payments page for further information.

 How is the SEER-Linked VTR Program different from the Cooperative Human Tissue Network (CHTN)?